FinHubSA/ethereum-devnet-setup/README.md

     ```
   - If code is not recognized, you need to enable the code command in your shell:
     - Open VS Code.
-    - Press Cmd + Shift + P to open the Command Palette.
+    - Press `Cmd + Shift + P` to open the Command Palette.
-    - Type "Shell Command: Install 'code' command in PATH" and hit Enter.
+    - Type `Shell Command: Install 'code' command in PATH` and hit Enter.
     - Restart Terminal and try again

 ## Setup Kurtosis